Augmenting photometric redshift estimates using spectroscopic nearest neighbours

 \section{Application}

-We set up a training set from the VIPERS W1 galaxy catalogue: we randomly select about $3\cdot 10^4$ target galaxies, whose spectroscopic redshift during training is ignored.
-For each of them we identify the first $n_{\text{NN}}$ angular nearest neighbours as defined by Eq. (\ref{eq:angular_distance}), which we dub \textit{spectroscopic galaxies}, since their spectroscopic redshift information is used in our model.
-Each of these spectroscopic neighbours is associated to the same target galaxy, but the pairs can be considered as independent from one another in our model.
-Each angular pair is assigned label $1$ if it is a real physical pair, otherwise it is assigned a $0$.
-The training set is thus made of pairs of galaxies.
-The definition of a real neighbour is arbitrary; it is reasonable to consider that two angular neighbours form a physical pair if their spectroscopic separation is smaller than a given threshold
+We set up a training set from the VIPERS W1 galaxy catalogue.
+We randomly selected about $3\cdot 10^4$ target galaxies, whose spectroscopic redshift during training was ignored.
+For each of them, we identified the first $n_{\text{NN}}$ angular nearest neighbours as defined by Eq. (\ref{eq:angular_distance}), which we called spectroscopic galaxies because their spectroscopic redshift information was used in our model.
+Each of these spectroscopic neighbours was associated with the same target galaxy, but the pairs can be considered as independent from one another in our model.
+Each angular pair was assigned label $1$ when it was a real physical pair, otherwise, it was assigned a $0$.
+The training set was thus made of galaxy pairs.

+A target galaxy of a pair can also be the nearest neighbour of another target galaxy in another pair.
+We made this choice in order to maximise the number of training examples available in W1.
+Our final tests on the W4 catalogue show that this does not lead to any over-fitting of VIPERS data, as the model generalises well.
+We note that this setting assumes a ratio of spectroscopic to photometric objects of $1:1$.
+In the Conclusions section (Sect. \ref{sec:conclusions}), we also confirm these results in the more realistic case in which the number of spectroscopic redshifts used for training are a fraction of the number of photometric objects.

+The definition of a real neighbour is arbitrary; it is reasonable to consider that two angular neighbours form a physical pair when their spectroscopic separation is smaller than a given threshold,

-This means that in setting up the training data there are two hyper-parameters, the number of nearest neighbours $n_{\text{NN}}$ to be considered, and the spectroscopic separation $\Delta z$.
-As we will show, these two hyper-parameters can affect the results significantly, and it is thus relevant to set them up wisely, depending on the specific survey.
+This means that in setting up the training data, there are two hyper-parameters, the number of nearest neighbours $n_{\text{NN}}$ to be considered, and the spectroscopic separation $\Delta z$.
+As we show below, these two hyper-parameters can affect the results significantly, and it is thus relevant to set them up wisely, depending on the specific survey.